ondrakoupil/csob/README.en.md

 You need PayID of the original payment and a new Payment object.
 Only $orderNo, $totalAmount (sum of cart items added by addToCart), $currency and $description of $newPayment are used, others are ignored.
+Note that if $totalAmount is set, then also $currency should be set.
+If not, CZK is used as default value.

 $orderNo is the only mandatory value.
 Other properties can be left null to use original values from payment template.